laura-bizzle/new-business-mircosite/readme.md

 - [] Better hero image
 - [] Add video on desktop & mobile
 - [x] Ensure all images are located in correct file paths
+- [x] Change animation to js to let password work
 - [] Main CTA
 - [] Margins & paddings on desktop & tablet
 - [] Responsive checks on all animations & styles
 - [] Social icons & links in footer
+- [] Change figure on clock

 ### Performance